-The core libraries are the easiest part of Tomcat to update, and generally this is all that's needed in order to take advantage of the latest bug fixes, new features, and security updates.
-Occasionally, more than just the libraries will need to be updated, but this varies by update, so watch the release notes to see if anything outside the core libraries was updated (like the web applications, windows service, controls, etc.).
+The core libraries are the easiest part of Tomcat to update, and generally this is all that's needed to take advantage of the latest bug fixes, new features, and security updates.
+Occasionally, more than just the libraries will need to be updated, but this varies by update, so watch the release notes to see if anything outside the core libraries was updated (e.g. web applications, windows service, controls, etc.).

 STEP 1 - Shut Down Railo/Tomcat

-It could be problematic to copy over libraries while the server that utilizes them is still running, so we're just going to stop the Railo/Tomcat server before we proceed with the Tomcat Upgrade:
+It could be problematic to copy over libraries while the server that utilizes them is still running, so stop the Railo/Tomcat server before proceeding with the Tomcat Upgrade.

 STEP 2 - Download and Unzip Tomcat

-Go to the Tomcat download page: Tomcat 7 Download Page, and download the tomcat core zip file.
+Go to the Tomcat 8.X Download page, and download the tomcat core zip file.
 The screenshot below shows the location of the file you need to download.

 Once you download and unzip it, you should see a "lib" directory in the unzipped files: